sjnho/fakeindexeddb-jest-debug/README.md

 if my code is work correct, `removeByIndexUpper` will remove 2 records.

-so the test suite will be passwd.
+so the test suite will be passed.

 ## How to reproduce
 ```